Creation Festival: Creation Northwest (1998–2017)

 In 1998, the festival expanded to the west with the addition of "Creation Northwest" (aka Creation West) at the Gorge Amphitheatre in George, Washington.
 In 2010, Creation Festival Northwest moved to the Enumclaw Expo Center in Enumclaw, Washington.
 Following the 2013 festival, Creation pulled out of Enumclaw after negotiating a contract for a new venue at the Benton-Franklin Fairgrounds in Kennewick, Washington starting in 2014.

 In January 2018, Creation Festivals announced postponement of the Northwest festival until 2019, with multiple options for those who had already purchased 2018 tickets.
 Creation Northwest announced in December 2018 their decision to cancel for 2019.
 Creation Northwest announced in September 2019 via their "creationwest" Facebook page that they would not relaunch in 2020.

 Other concerts (2014–2016)

 Creation operated the Sonshine Festival from 2014 to 2016.
 Citing financial reasons, Sonshine 2017 was paused, with "hope and desire to see [it] return in 2018", according to the festival's webpage.

 Creation Festival acquired the rights to the Ichthus Festival in May 2013.
 As the 2013 concert was cancelled in December 2012, the group planned to host a Creation Ichthus Festival 2014 event.
 These plans were cancelled on April 12, 2014.
-Instead, the Creation Ichthus Festival 2015 was held from July 8 to 11, 2015, at the Ichthus Farm in Wilmore, Kentucky.
+Instead, the Creation Ichthus Festival 2015 was held from July 8 to 11, 2015, at the Kentucky Horse Park in Fayette County, Kentucky.
 Artists included Red, Fireflight, Newsboys, Relient K and more.
 The Creation Ichthus Festival was discontinued in 2016, and Asbury University acquired rights to the Ichthus name that year, later reviving the Ichthus Festival in 2021.